Denbigh School Year Six Virtual Tour

 Interhouse events include the Denbigh MasterChef competition, where students work in small teams to produce a two-course meal for our judges, Gladiator competition, quizzes, tug of war and a table tennis tournament.

-The Progress Leader works closely with all staff to evaluate the progress of students and consider whether they are making the most of their opportunities in all aspects of school life.
+Heads of Years work closely with all staff to evaluate the progress of students and consider whether they are making the most of their opportunities in all aspects of school life.

 Senior Leadership Team